-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we prepare for and initiate, conduct, and complete our planned first-in-human Phase 1/2 clinical trials of our product candidates, advance our TORPEDO platform and continue research and development and initiate clinical trials of, and potentially seek marketing approval for, our current and future preclinical programs.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we prepare for and initiate, conduct, and complete our ongoing and planned first-in-human Phase 1/2 clinical trials of our product candidates, advance our TORPEDOTM platform and continue research and development and initiate clinical trials of, and potentially seek marketing approval for, our current and future preclinical programs.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-Further, we expect to incur significant costs associated with operating as a public company.
+Further, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be required to delay, limit, reduce or terminate our research, product development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.

-We had cash, cash equivalents, and marketable securities of approximately \$346.0 million as of March 31, 2021.
-We believe that these funds, combined with anticipated payments from collaboration partners, will be sufficient to fund our existing operating plan to the end of 2023.
-We have based this estimate on assumptions that may prove to be wrong and we could use our capital resources sooner than we currently expect.
+We had cash, cash equivalents, and marketable securities of approximately \$498.7 million as of June 30, 2021.
+We believe that these funds, together with future payments expected to be received under existing collaboration agreements will be sufficient to fund our existing operating plan for at least the next 24 months.
+We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress, costs and results of our planned first-in-human Phase 1/2 clinical trials for our product candidates and any future clinical development of those product candidates; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs, including, without limitation, product candidates arising out of our BRAF, RET and EGFR programs; - the number and development requirements of other product candidates that we pursue; - the success of our ongoing collaborations with Biogen, Roche and Calico; - the costs, timing and outcomes of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval and the timing of the receipt of any such revenue; - any delays or interruptions, including due to the evolving coronavirus, or COVID-19, pandemic, that we experience in our preclinical studies, clinical trials and/or supply chain; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.
+- the timing, progress, costs and results of our ongoing and planned first-in-human Phase 1/2 clinical trials for our product candidates and any future clinical development of those product candidates; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs, including, without limitation, product candidates arising out of our BRAF, RET and EGFR programs; - the number and development requirements of other product candidates that we pursue; - · the success of our ongoing collaborations with Biogen, Roche and Calico; - the costs, timing and outcomes of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval and the timing of the receipt of any such revenue; - any delays or interruptions, including due to the evolving coronavirus, or COVID-19, pandemic, that we experience in our preclinical studies, clinical trials and/or supply chain; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.